Manikeshhhh/Manikeshhhh.github.io/_posts/2022-12-01-rce-ec2takeover-dropbox-takeover.md

 this throwed a huge base64 data in the exported pdf and i decoded the base64 and it had response of my **ls** command.
 I tried some other command with base64 encoded and it worked.

-After reading about LaTex for sometime i found out that LaTeX does provide powerful programming features, so application should use industry-standard containerization and virtualization technologies to isolate your project from other projects on the same server.So, this is the end of RCE Part.
+After reading about LaTex for sometime i found out that LaTeX does provide powerful programming features, so application should use industry-standard containerization and virtualization technologies to isolate projects from other projects on the same server so this prevent further exploitation of RCE.
+So, this is the end of Blog post.

 Thank you for taking your time to read my Blog,